HOME > Group Companies > UNIQLO Business > UNIQLO Business Model

 Customer Center

-• Our customer centers play the important role of analyzing huge volumes of feedback.
-This helps us improve core products, develop new products, and enhance our services.
-We have also adopted the latest AI, chatbot, and voice-recognition technology, enabling convenient communication with our customers over phone, email, or chat.
-Some products that have been improved as a result of customer feedback are featured on our exclusive UNIQLO UPDATE website.
+• Our customer centers, which analyze customer requests and other information in-house and share that analysis across the company, play an important role in the development and improvement of products and services.
+We have also introduced the latest AI, chatbot, and voice-recognition technology to create various tools to communicate with customers via phone, email, or chat.
+Products that have been improved as a result of customer feedback are featured on our exclusive UNIQLO UPDATE website.

 UNIQLO UPDATE